Open menu

 1. What Causes Poor CLS?

 Most commonly, the key reason for poor CLS is unsized images.
-This includes images, ads, embeds, and iframes without dimensions that produce the inability for a browser to allocate the needed amount of space while the element is loading.
+This includes images, ads, embeds, and iframes without dimensions that produce the inability of a browser to allocate the needed amount of space while the element is loading.

-Apart from that, poor CLS may be caused by other factors such as:
+guide to identify and resolve issues with unoptimized images.
+Apart from that, poor CLS may be caused by other factors, such as:- Using web fonts that trigger FOIT and FOUT.

 2. How to Optimize a Magento Store for CLS